From Bureaucrat to Villainess: Characters

-Grace’s mother, who can foresee the future.
+Grace's mother, who can foresee the future.
 She is usually away from home and works with a strange talking orb of light.

 Media

 Manga

 Written and illustrated by Michiro Ueyama, From Bureaucrat to Villainess: Dad's Been Reincarnated! started in Shōnen Gahōsha's seinen manga magazine Young King Ours GH on March 16, 2020.
+The magazine ceased publication on November 17, 2025, and the series resumed on the publisher's Comic Y-OURs website on January 13, 2026.
 Shōnen Gahōsha has collected its chapters into individual tankōbon volumes.
 The first volume was released on December 16, 2020.
-As of October 10, 2025, nine volumes have been released.
+As of May 8, 2026, ten volumes have been released.